 The majority of people using heroin will typically require admission to a medically monitored heroin detox and rehab.
 This will allow the treatment team to minimize the withdrawal symptoms for a higher chance that the individual will complete the detox portion of the treatment.
 Following detox, a recommendation of 30+ days of inpatient, residential, outpatient, and sober living support options are crucial to the long term recovery from heroin addiction.

-To best meet your unique needs and situation, The Treatment Specialist provides a free confidential assessment to review your complete heroin and substance abuse history, medical conditions, psych-social, and psychiatric conditions.
-Our team will provide individualized support and guidance to you or your loved one and find you the best possible treatment option for your unique situation and needs.
-Call and ask for The Treatment Specialist at 866-644-7911
+Call 866-644-7911 to connect with a treatment center.
+You will receive a free confidential assessment to review your complete heroin and substance abuse history, medical conditions, psych-social, and psychiatric conditions.
+Receive individualized support and guidance to you or your loved one and find you the best possible treatment option for your unique situation and needs.